 Our measure of well-being should not be the scale.
 It should be our ability to joyfully perform the works God has prepared for us – to please the man we love most and to fully serve our families, churches, and communities.

-I once thought passing exams at Cornell University was my toughest challenge in life, but a few weeks after the birth of Amariah I had to seriously reconsider.
-Following an epic rocking session, I said to my husband, “Taking care of her is the hardest and most rewarding thing I’ve ever done.”
+I once thought passing exams at Cornell University was my toughest challenge in life, but a few weeks after the birth of Amariah I seriously reconsidered.
+Following an epic rocking session, I said to my husband, “Taking care of her is by far the hardest but most rewarding thing I’ve ever done.”
 While having a newborn was […]

 There is a particular excitement that only arises around January.
 The warm nostalgia of Christmas fades and is replaced by the bubbling joy of a fresh start – a new year.
 The desire to begin anew and pursue self-improvement becomes contagious, appearing in the form of New Year’s resolutions.
 Yet, as much as goals, plans, and […]